 Contact Us For a Free Consultation

 If you have been charged with driving without a license in Fairfax County feel free to reach out to us.
 We offer a free consultation to discuss your case.
 In many cases, we will work towards getting you validly licensed prior to Court so that the charge can be dismissed.
 If you are unable to get licensed, we'll work out an agreement with the Prosecutor or Judge for a simple fine.
 If jail time is an issue, we will work closely with you to obtain mitigating evidence for presentation to the Court to minimize your risk of going to jail.
 In some cases, we can appear for Court on your behalf so you do not need to appear for your case.
 Every case is different and every case is important.
-We handle driving without license charges in the Fairfax County Courthouses including the Fairfax County General District Court, Fairfax City General District Court, Town of Herndon Court, and Town of Vienna Court.
+We handle driving without license charges in all of the Fairfax County Courthouses including the Fairfax County General District Court, Fairfax City General District Court, Town of Herndon Court, and Town of Vienna Court.